freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 ---

-The floated element is overlapped by surrounding elements that ignore it.
+The surrounding elements ignore the floated element and overlap it.

 ---